HMS Neptune (1909): Background and description

 Neptune was an improved version of the preceding St Vincent class with additional armour and the armament rearranged for greater efficiency.
 She was the first British dreadnought that differed in her gun turret layout from Dreadnought.
-Unlike the earlier ships, her wing turrets were staggered "en echelon" so all five turrets could shoot on the broadside, although in practise the blast damage to the superstructure and boats made this impractical except in an emergency.
+Unlike the earlier ships, her wing turrets were staggered "en echelon" so all five turrets could shoot on the broadside, although in practice the blast damage to the superstructure and boats made this impractical except in an emergency.
 This was done to match the 10-gun broadside of the latest foreign designs like the American Delaware class, although the all-centreline turret configuration of the American ships eliminated the blast problems that compromised the effectiveness of the "en echelon" arrangement.
 Neptune was also the first British dreadnought to be equipped with superfiring turrets, in an effort to shorten the ship and reduce costs.
 A further saving in length was achieved by siting the ship's boats on girders over the two wing turrets to reduce the length of the vessel.
 The drawback to this arrangement was that if the girders were damaged during combat, they could fall onto the turrets, immobilising them.
 The bridge was also situated above the conning tower, which similarly risked being obscured if the bridge collapsed.

 Neptune had an overall length of 546 ft, a beam of 85 ft, and a deep draught of 28 ft 6 in.
 She displaced 19680 LT at normal load and 23123 LT at deep load.
 The ship had a metacentric height of 6.5 ft at deep load.
 Her crew numbered about 756 officers and ratings upon completion and 813 in 1914.